 13. Buy a good road book (Vietnam Atlas) and do the timing and routing before you start a ride.
 If you get lost, ask more than two people as they may use different mileage unit or even direction.
 Call us if you can’t find a solution.

 14. Last but not least, you can follow this map to get out of Hanoi.
 The blue line takes you to North-West and South-West and the green to North-East Vietnam.
 You basically ride along the river to avoid the crazy roads with many traffic lights in the inner city.
+Below is a typical ride through Hanoi’s busy traffic at 10am in the morning.

 Pleasant riding, and thank you for choosing Offroad Vietnam for your motorbike tour in Vietnam!